Resources / Articles / S-Curve Motion Profiles - Vital For Optimizing Machine Performance

 Summary

-S-curves are an important tool for minimizing the effective transfer time of a machine load, particularly when the motor is connected to the load via a mechanism.
+S-curve trajectory profiles are an important tool for minimizing the effective transfer time of a machine load, particularly when the motor is connected to the load via a compliant mechanism.
 In the real world, this represents the vast majority of actual motion control applications.

-S-curves work equally well for Servo systems as they do for step-driven systems and should be tuned to minimize the total transfer time, which is not just the motor, but the total time taken to move and settle the load.
-Experimentation with a good motion capture screen is the best way to determine how much "S" to add to the motion profile and get your machine running at peak performance.
+Experimentation with motion capture scope software is the best way to determine how much "S" to add to the trajectory motion profile and get your machine running at peak performance.

 PMD Products With S-Curve Profiling

-PMD has three product groups that provide advanced S-curve profile generation; ICs, modules, and boards.
-While different in packaging, all are controlled by C-Motion, PMD's easy to use motion control language and are ideal for use in medical, laboratory, semiconductor, robotic, and industrial motion control applications.
+PMD has been producing ICs, drives and boards that provide advanced motion control of Brushless DC, DC Brush and stepper motors for more than thirty years.
+While different in packaging, all PMD products are controlled by C-Motion, our easy-to-use motion control software library, and are ideal for use in medical, laboratory, semiconductor, robotic, and industrial embedded motion control applications.

 Motion Control ICs